1992 Ontario Liberal Party leadership election: Procedure

 The party adopted a procedure to elect a leader that included elements of both direct elections and a leadership convention.
 Members who had been party members for at least 90 days would choose delegates for the convention.
 Delegates sent by each riding varied depending on their support for individual candidates.
 Each elected delegate was committed to vote for a particular candidate on the first ballot but was free to choose on subsequent ballots.
 The hybrid format was an effort to include local democracy but with the media attention that follows a traditional convention.
 A spending cap of $250,000 was placed for each candidate's expenses and $671,000 was budgeted for the convention weekend.

 Convention

-Elston led until the fifth ballot when he was defeated by McLeod by a slim margin of 9 votes out of a total 2,315 votes cast.
+Elston was defeated by McLeod by a slim margin of 9 votes out of a total 2,315 votes cast.
 McLeod was the first woman to lead a major party in Ontario.

 In her acceptance speech she promised to balance the budget and defeat the New Democrats in the next election.
 After the convention, she revealed that she had spent $272,947 on her campaign, breaking the spending cap.
 Elston also admitted overspending with expenses totalling $305,815.